buffrr/letsdane/README.md

 ## How it works

-Go DANE mitms HTTPS for sites that support DANE.
-It requires one root CA to be installed locally.
-Go DANE will use the root CA to create certificates on the fly if it was able to verify DANE/TLSA.
-It won't mitm sites that don't use DANE/TLSA and will serve their original certificate instead.
+Go DANE acts as a middleman between the browser and DANE enabled sites.
+It will check if a domain supports it, and generate a certificate on the fly if the authentication was successful.
+The connection will remain encrypted between you and the end server.
+If a website doesn't support DANE, its original certificate will be served instead.

+For this to work, Go DANE generates a local certificate authority that must be installed in your browser's certificate store.
+This CA is used to issue certificates for successful DANE authentications.
 ## Usage

-Download the latest pre-built binary for your OS from [releases](https://github.com/buffrr/godane/releases) and run
+You can build it from source using `go build github.com/buffrr/godane/cmd/godane` or download a binary for your OS from [releases](https://github.com/buffrr/godane/releases)

     ./godane -dns tls://1.1.1.1

+You will be prompted to enter a passphrase.
+This passphrase is used to encrypt the private key stored on disk.

-* Add Go DANE proxy to your web browser `127.0.0.1:8080` (see [Firefox instructions](doc/firefox.md)).
-Make sure to add it for HTTPS as well.
+* Add Go DANE proxy to your web browser `127.0.0.1:8080` for HTTP/HTTPS.

-* Visit `http://godane.test` and click install certificate.

-Note: When you run Go DANE for the first time, it will generate a root CA and store it in `~/.godane`.
+* Import the certificate file `cert.crt` stored at `~/.godane` into your browser.

 The easiest way to try it out is to use Firefox because it supports adding a proxy natively and has a built in CA store so that you don't have to add the root CA or proxy to your whole OS (it's still experimental).

+Use `godane -help` to see command line options.

-#### Some sites that currently use DANE-EE(3):
+ Some sites that currently use DANE-EE:
 * FreeBSD: https://freebsd.org

 * Tor Project: https://torproject.org

 * Kumari https://www.kumari.net/

-and more?

 ### Go DANE with handshake.org